riverrun/openmaize/README.md

 is successful then the user will be given a token, which he / she can use in subsequent requests.

-There are several configurable values.
-For more information, see the documentation for the Openmaize.Config module.

-There is an example of openmaize being used with Phoenix at [Openmaize-example](https://github.com/riverrun/openmaize-example).
+There is an example of Openmaize being used with Phoenix at [Openmaize-example](https://github.com/riverrun/openmaize-example).

 ### License